 - Put in a salad spinner, run cold water over them, and spin until dry.

-Once your herbs are washed, trim off the tough root ends of the stems.
-You can use the root ends a couple of ways or discard them completely (or add to a compost bin).
+Once your herbs are washed, trim off the tough root ends at the bottom of the stems.

 There are two types of herbs: soft and hard.
 Soft herbs have a soft stem, whereas hard herbs have a, well, hard stem.